 Once determined, translators tap into their working experience and knowledge of AI and data analytics to quantify the business goals to the data professionals who will create the models and solutions.
-And, once data is collected, the translator ensures that the insights developed can be interpreted, communicated and acted on within the broader business.
+And once data is collected, the translator ensures that the insights developed can be interpreted, communicated and acted on within the broader business.

 As AI becomes more entrenched within organisations, translators are finding their way into permanent roles within the organisational structure.
-How this looks varies from those who are part of the strategy team or within a dedicated centre of excellence or business optimisation business unit.
+How this looks varies for those who are part of the strategy team or within a dedicated centre of excellence or business optimisation business unit.

 What skills do translators need?

-Given the wide range of responsibilities – as communicator, project manager, subject-matter expert and driver – an effective translator is an individual who has the following essential skills:
+Given the wide range of responsibilities – as a communicator, project manager, subject-matter expert and driver – an effective translator is an individual who has the following essential skills:

 Domain (subject-matter) Expertise

 Translators must be experts in both their industry and their company to identify and tap into the value of analytics within the business context.
 They should understand the key operational metrics of the business and how these impact profit or loss, revenue and customer retention.

 Whilst they are not expected to have the technical skills to build analytical models, they should possess a strong technical understanding of problem-solving tools, including quantitative models.
 Typically, translators have strong STEM knowledge and skills, many coming from engineering/mathematical academic backgrounds.

 Project Management Skills

 Translators should be able to direct the analytics project from ideation through production and adoption with a clear understanding of the project lifecycle and common pitfalls.
 Marshalling the troops by driving timelines, ensuring collaboration and management of resources is also essential.